oiao/clut/README.md

 This package implements 3d [color lookup tables](https://en.wikipedia.org/wiki/3D_lookup_table) (CLUT) for image manipulation and saving/loading from and to the [HaldCLUT](http://www.quelsolaar.com/technology/clut.html) format.
-It is a numpy-only implementation in the scope of CLUT generation and application to 3d arrays.
-All IO operations are handled by [Pillow](https://github.com/python-pillow/Pillow).

 The package was originally created for the purpose of re-creating CLUT filters from a set of edited and un-edited images.